The Criminal Process In California

 I am criminal attorney Peter M. Liss and I have defended hundreds of clients just like you fight all types of criminal charges.
-While criminal lawyers like me are well versed in the criminal justice system, I understand that the average person has no reason to know the ins and outs of the criminal process, meaning how the court system works in California.
+While criminal lawyers like myself are well versed in the criminal justice system, I understand that the average person has no reason to know the ins and outs of the criminal process, meaning how the court system works in California.
 But if you have been accused of a crime, knowing more about the court process coming can help you better prepare and feel less anxious about the your criminal case.
 While your lawyer can answer any questions you may have about your case and what you should expect, here’s a basic overview of the California criminal court process.

 The Initial Detention

 Police can detain you if they have a reasonable suspicion that you have broken a law in their presence, but they cannot stop you for longer than is necessary.
 The police may also speak to you at length if you consent, but you are free to leave.
 This is called a consensual encounter and doesn’t require the police to have any legal cause to contact you.

 The Criminal Investigation

 The Actual Arrest

 This is the first step of the California criminal process for many suspects.
 If probable cause connects you to one or more crimes, you may be arrested and taken to the police station.
 When you are arrested, the officer will usually read you your Miranda rights and then ask if you will be willing to talk to the police now that you have been informed of your rights.
 In these situations, always say “no” and insist on speaking to your lawyer.
 It is worth mentioning that if the police arrest you and do not question you, they do not need to read your rights.